- 1 1. Announce Live Streams on Twitter

 When it comes to Twitter, emojis have found their way into this micro-blogging website.

-A lot of users on Twitter include emojis into their tweets.
+A lot of users on Twitter include emojis in their tweets.

 Take a look at this example:

 Nathan Chan is the founder of Foundr magazine.
-He also used emoji in his tweet.
+He also used emojis in his tweet.

 So let’s accept that using emojis is one of the Twitter trends to look at in 2020.

-All you have to understand what an emoji represents.
+All you have to understand is what an emoji represents.